 Finding the best airfare is a daunting task.
-With so many websites and airlines to choose from, how do you know if you’re getting a good deal?
-Which strategies are actually going to net you a significant savings and which are a waste of time.
-Research is always the best plan of attack for finding a great deal, but it doesn’t have to be difficult or time consuming.
+With so many websites and airlines to choose from, how do you know that you’re getting a good deal?

 13 Strategies to Help You Find the Best Airfare

 We like to use Skyscanner to check flights to “everywhere”.
 To do it, just open that link there, type in your city and then type Everywhere in the destination field.